 ‘An impressive first pamphlet which does not succumb to mawkish sentimentality, ECHOLOCATION displays

 Current Writing Projects

-- Words on Skin – In the skins they wear, seven poets in their forties walk the less travelled path to explore ‘the things that can’t be said’ (Kei Miller).
+- Words on Skin – In the skins they wear, poets walk the less travelled path to explore ‘the things that can’t be said’.
 In the wake of the Windrush scandal, Brexit, the refugee crisis and hostile environment policy, this collective speak truths about intersectionality, the effect of racism and the repercussions of colonialism on their lives.
 Through spoken word, contemporary thought, song, jazz, movement, and percussion, this show is a calling to reflect on the things that stain our skin with Michelle Scally Clarke, Sai Murray, Richard Bostock, Cherie Taylor Battiste, Ricky Venel Stone and Julie Easley.
-The show was awarded a microcommission by the Ilkley Literature Festival and will premiere on 12th October as part of the festival.
+The show was awarded a microcommission by the Ilkley Literature Festival and premiered on 12th October as part of the festival.

 Magazines, Anthologies and Web Publications

 - 2010 – poems ‘Wolves’ and ‘Paisley Quilt’ published by Michelle McGrane at Peony Moon

 - 2011 – poem ‘Behind His Eye’ shortlisted for Grist competition and poems ‘Behind His Eye’ and ‘Every Bone’ published in the anthology ‘A Complicated Way of Being Ignored’

 - 2013 – poems ‘Eucharist’ and ‘That Room’ published in ‘Versions of the North – Contemporary Yorkshire Poetry’ edited by Ian Parks and published by Five Leaves Publications

 - 2013 – poems ‘That Room’ and ‘Paisley Quilt’ published as part of the award-winning Against Rape campaign